uploadcare/uploadcare-android/library/README.md

 Supported features:

-- Complete file, group and project API v0.6
+- File, group, and project API v0.6.
 - Paginated resources fetching.
 - CDN path builder.
-- File uploads from file, byte array, Uri, and URL.
+- File uploading from a file, byte array, URL, and URI.
 - Document/Video Conversion.
 - Secure Delivery.
-- All operations available in synchronous and asynchronous modes.
+- Synchronous and asynchronous operation modes.

 [Documentation](https://github.com/uploadcare/uploadcare-android/blob/master/documentation/LIBRARY.md)

 ## jCenter

-Latest stable version is available from jCenter.
+The latest stable version is available from jCenter.

-To include it in your Android project, add this to the gradle.build file:
+To include it in your Android project, add this line to the gradle.build file:

 ```
 implementation 'com.uploadcare.android.library:uploadcare-android:3.1.0'